viam-modules/viam-face-identification/README.md

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select the `Vision` type, then select the `deepface_identification` model.
 Enter a name for your service and click **Create**.

 ### Example
-In the example bellow,  all faces in any pictures in the directory `French_Team`, will have an embedding associated to the label `Bleus`.
-The supported format for images of known face are PNG and JPEG.
+In the example below, all faces in any pictures within the directory `French_Team` will have an embedding associated with the label `Bleus`.
+The supported image formats for known faces are PNG and JPEG.
 #### Example of directory tree and config
 ```
 path